CCC Intelligent Solutions (NYSE:CCCS) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of CCC Intelligent Solutions (NYSE:CCCS – Get Rating) from a sell rating to a hold rating in a research note published on Tuesday morning, Zacks.com reports.
+Zacks Investment Research upgraded shares of CCC Intelligent Solutions (NYSE:CCCS – Get Rating) from a sell rating to a hold rating in a research report report published on Monday morning, Zacks.com reports.

 According to Zacks, “CCC Intelligent Solutions Inc. provides SaaS platform for the property and casualty insurance economy powering operations for insurers, repairers, automakers, part suppliers, lenders and more.
 CCC Intelligent Solutions Inc., formerly known as Dragoneer Growth Opportunities Corp., is based in CHICAGO. “

-CCCS has been the topic of several other reports.
-The Goldman Sachs Group assumed coverage on CCC Intelligent Solutions in a research report on Thursday, April 28th.
-They issued a neutral rating and a $11.00 target price on the stock.
-Citigroup cut their price objective on shares of CCC Intelligent Solutions from $13.00 to $11.00 in a research report on Friday, February 11th.
-One analyst has rated the stock with a sell rating, four have given a hold rating and one has issued a buy rating to the stock.
-According to MarketBeat.com, the company has a consensus rating of Hold and an average price target of $10.90.
+A number of other equities research analysts also recently weighed in on CCCS.
+The Goldman Sachs Group began coverage on CCC Intelligent Solutions in a report on Thursday, April 28th.
+They set a neutral rating and a $11.00 target price for the company.
+Citigroup decreased their target price on CCC Intelligent Solutions from $13.00 to $11.00 in a research report on Friday, February 11th.
+Finally, Bank of America initiated coverage on CCC Intelligent Solutions in a report on Friday, June 3rd.
+They set a buy rating and a $13.00 price target on the stock.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and two have given a buy rating to the stock.
+According to MarketBeat.com, CCC Intelligent Solutions presently has a consensus rating of Hold and a consensus target price of $11.25.

-CCC Intelligent Solutions (NYSE:CCCS – Get Rating) last announced its quarterly earnings data on Tuesday, March 1st.
-The company reported $0.08 EPS for the quarter, beating analysts’ consensus estimates of $0.06 by $0.02.
-CCC Intelligent Solutions had a negative net margin of 32.32% and a negative return on equity of 1.57%.
-The firm had revenue of $187.08 million for the quarter, compared to the consensus estimate of $181.84 million.
-On average, equities research analysts anticipate that CCC Intelligent Solutions will post 0.27 earnings per share for the current year.

-In other CCC Intelligent Solutions news, Director Eric Wei sold 17,506,195 shares of CCC Intelligent Solutions stock in a transaction that occurred on Monday, April 11th.
-The stock was sold at an average price of $9.28, for a total transaction of $162,457,489.60.
-Following the sale, the director now directly owns 8,238,944 shares of the company’s stock, valued at $76,457,400.32.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-6.81% of the stock is currently owned by insiders.
+In other CCC Intelligent Solutions news, Director Eric Wei sold 17,506,195 shares of the company’s stock in a transaction on Monday, April 11th.
+The stock was sold at an average price of $9.28, for a total value of $162,457,489.60.
+Following the completion of the transaction, the director now owns 8,238,944 shares in the company, valued at approximately $76,457,400.32.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+6.81% of the stock is owned by corporate insiders.

 About CCC Intelligent Solutions (Get Rating)